- 12 credits for a certificate of completion or 24 credits for an endorsement

 - Includes a 24-credit endorsement track and a 12-credit certificate of completion track

 - You have up to seven years to complete the ReadOregon program.
 Courses older than seven years will not be counted.

 About the program

-After completing the coursework tied to the themes and electives, you will be prepared for a successful practicum.
-The practicum course of weekly modules is a 90-hour experience where you will implement your learning from the themes in an actual classroom.
+The practicum course of weekly modules is a 90-hour experience where you will implement your learning in an actual classroom.
 Demonstrate your knowledge of literacy through your instruction and by creating a digital portfolio.
 At different points in the practicum, your university supervisor will visit with you, observe a lesson, and provide feedback, all done virtually.
 Since the portfolio is embedded within the weekly modules and each module revisits one of ReadOregon’s main themes, you will complete the portfolio by identifying an artifact related to each theme and explain its connection.